Sethrot/AutoLoader/README.md

 autosets = require("autoloader-sets")

 get_sets()
-   -- Whatever else you're doing in your luas.
-I'm still new to this.
+   -- some other stuff you're doing in your lua

-   sets.best.gear = autosets.get("sets.best.gear") -- or whatever else you want to call it when you save end
+   sets.best.gear = autosets.get("sets.best.gear") -- or whatever else you want to name it when you save end
 ```